Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 - McGrath, S., 2019.
 Talk Less So Students Learn More.
 Edutopia.
 Recuperado em, 16.
 - Napoles, J., 2007.
 The effect of duration of teacher talk on the attitude, attentiveness, and performance achievement of high school choral students.
 Research Perspectives in Music Education, 11(1), pp.22-29.
 - McCormick, M., 2012.
 Waterfall vs. Agile methodology.
 MPCS, N/A, 3.
+- Raja, R. and Nagasubramani, P.C., 2018.
+Impact of modern technology in education.
+Journal of Applied and Advanced Research, 3(1), pp.33-35.
+- Ratheeswari, K., 2018.
+Information communication technology in education.
+Journal of Applied and Advanced research, 3(1), pp.45-47.

 // Start to talk about what the next phase of development would be, how would you test it.
 Would you would do.
 How to test it.
 6th form class.
 What would the plan be